aburlakov/SweetGit/README.md

 **SweetGit** is still a baby.
 It needs to dynamically load information, not a static one.
 We'll make that someday.

 ## Does this thing has a license?
-Actualy, it does.
+Actually, it does.
 The really small project is under [MIT license](http://opensource.org/licenses/mit-license.php).

 ## Okay, it's nice.
 I knew it!
 Here's a sweety!
 Thanks for coming! 🥐🍯🍭🍬